gmdfalk/60-days-of-python/ircbot/README.md

  `self.titles_enabled = True` and `self.minperms = 0`.

- For a simple test run or on-the-fly changes setups or bot stacking, there is a command-line interface.
+ For a simple test run, on-the-fly changes/setups or bot stacking, there is a command-line interface.

  Examples:
  ```
  demibot irc.freenode.net:6667 python,bash,linux -a adminnick -n botnick -p nickservpw